Guide

 How do I view Claude Code audit logs?

-You view Claude Code audit logs by filtering with --source claude-code.
-The audit system automatically detects when Claude Code invokes CLI commands via environment variables — no configuration needed.
-The source field is set automatically based on how the CLI was invoked.
+Claude Code audit logs are filtered using --source claude-code on thenylas audit logs show command.
+The audit system auto-detects when Claude Code invokes CLI commands via environment variables — no configuration needed.
+Thesource field is set automatically based on how the CLI was invoked, covering 4 built-in sources: claude-code, github-copilot,github-actions, and mcp.

 # See everything Claude Code ran today